 - Interview tips

 Practice interviews with a career advisor can be digitally recorded and evaluated upon request to prepare the student for actual interviews by company representatives.
-All students, including first year students, are encouraged to utilize the services available.
-Appointments may be made by calling (937) 229-2045.
+Graduate students are encouraged to utilize the services available.
+Appointments may be made by calling (937) 229-2045 or visiting the Career Services website.

-The Handshake is available from the Career Services web site for students to access job listings, post resumes and register for events such as workshops, career fairs and on-campus interviews with employers.
-Students may also access the Alumni Career Network through Handshake.
+The Handshake system is available from the Career Services website for students to access job listings, post resumes and register for events such as workshops, career fairs and on-campus interviews with employers.

 Additional information is available online.